tensorflow/tfjs-models/posenet/README.md

 ### Multiple Pose Estimation

-Multiple Pose estimation can decode multiple poses in a picture.
-It is more complex and slightly slower than the single pose-algorithm, but has the advantage that if multiple people appear in a picture, their detected keypoints are less likely to be associated with the wrong pose.
-Even if the use case is to detect a single person’s pose, this algorithm may be more desirable in that the accidental effect of two poses being joined together won’t occur when multiple people appear in the picture.
+Multiple Pose estimation can decode multiple poses in an image.
+It is more complex and slightly slower than the single pose-algorithm, but has the advantage that if multiple people appear in an image, their detected keypoints are less likely to be associated with the wrong pose.
+Even if the use case is to detect a single person’s pose, this algorithm may be more desirable in that the accidental effect of two poses being joined together won’t occur when multiple people appear in the image.
 It uses the `Fast greedy decoding` algorithm from the research paper [PersonLab: Person Pose Estimation and Instance Segmentation with a Bottom-Up, Part-Based, Geometric Embedding Model](https://arxiv.org/pdf/1803.08225.pdf).

 ```javascript
 const poses = await poseNet.estimateMultiplePoses(image, outputStride, maxPoseDetections, scoreThreshold, nmsRadius);